costa-rica/NativeStuff22-oneAction/README.md

 - add clear actions button
 - if user does not move out of inner circle pad disappears.

+### Test04.js

+- SwipePadFourOptions
+  - picks up from Test03.js and SwipePad01.js
+  - adds two more sectors in SwipePad

 ## Installations

 ### 1. Navigation